MT0814/Week13-E-Commerce-Back-End/README.md

 ### Database Models

-Your database should contain the following four models, including the requirements listed for each model:
+This database contain the following four models, including the requirements listed for each model:

 - `Category`